BithreenGirlen/RebgilPlayer/README.md

 | PageDown | Speed down the audio playback rate. |
 | Home | Reset the audio playback rate.|

+- Some scenes require ignoring blend-mode specified by slots.

 ## Scene preferences

 The following preferences can be configured through `setting.txt` in the same directory of the executable file.